SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: Introduction

-The same set of joint operators of down-type quarks and charged leptons imply the mass matrix of charged leptons is similar with that of down-type quarks regardless of the different group-theoretical Clebsch-Gordan (CG) coefficients and transposed relations.
-Due to the introduction of an adjoint field $H_{24}$, the masses of the components of the heavy messenger fields are splitted by the CG factors.
-After the messenger fields are integrated out, the effective operators are obtained and then the CG factors enter inversely in the mass textures.
-On our work the novel CG factors lead to a new mass ratio between electron and down quark, namely $m_{e}/m_{d}=8/27$, which is a phenomenological favored result.
+The masses of charged leptons are similar with those of down-type quarks regardless of the different group-theoretical Clebsch-Gordan (CG) coefficients.
+Due to the introduction of an adjoint field $H_{24}$, the resulting novel CG factors lead to a new mass ratio between electron and down quark, namely $m_{e}/m_{d}=8/27$, which is a phenomenological favored result.
 The famous Georgi-Jarlskog relation $m_{\mu}=3m_{s}$ and bottom-tau unification $m_{\tau}=m_{b}$ are also maintained in the model.
-The mixing angle $\theta^{e}_{12}$ between the first and second family charged leptons is also constrained by a specific GUT-scale relation between the angle and mass ratio $m_{e}/m_{\mu}$~\cite{Antusch/2011}.
-Taking into account the GUT relation, the resulting mixings among charged leptons imply a sizable mixing angle $\theta^{e}_{12}\sim \theta_{c}$.
-The CKM-like mixing matrix of charged leptons would modify the vanishing $\theta^{\nu}_{13}$ in TBM mixing to a large $\theta^{PMNS}_{13}\simeq \theta_{c}/\sqrt{2}$, in excellent agreement with experimental determinations.
+The mixing angle $\theta^{e}_{12}\sim \theta_{c}$ is also achieved by the specific GUT-scale relation between the angle and mass ratio $m_{e}/m_{\mu}$~\cite{Antusch/2011}.
+Finally the CKM-like mixing matrix of charged leptons would modify the vanishing $\theta^{\nu}_{13}$ in TBM mixing to a large $\theta^{PMNS}_{13}\simeq \theta_{c}/\sqrt{2}$, in excellent agreement with experimental determinations.

 The paper is organized as follows.
-In Section~\ref{S2} we discuss the basic strategic considerations for obtaining the large $\theta^{e}_{12}\sim\lambda_{c}$ in the model, also we elucidate a simple but essential assumptions about the hierarchy between the VEVs of different flavon fields.
-In addition we elucidate the important role of the adjoint VEV $\langle H_{24}\rangle$ to obtain the new CG factor in desired Yukawa.
-In Section~\ref{S3} we introduce all matter fields and flavon contents of our model, giving vacuum alignments of scalar fields.
-In Section~\ref{S4} the LO neutrino masses are obtained and exact Tri-Bimaximal mixing matrix are reproduced.
-In Section~\ref{S5} we obtain the masses of charged fermions (up-type quarks, down-type quarks and charged leptons) at LO.
-Also we can get the mixing matrices of quarks and leptons, $V_{CKM}$ and $U_{PMNS}$, respectively.
-Section~\ref{S6} is devoted to subleading corrections to the VEVs of all flavons and LO masses of fermion masses and mixings.
-In Section~\ref{S7} we show a bit of phenomenology of the model predicted in numerical results.
-Section~\ref{S8} is our conclusion.
+In Section~\ref{S2} we discuss the basic strategic considerations for obtaining the large $\theta^{e}_{12}\sim\lambda_{c}$, including the desired Yukawa textures, the hierarchy assumption on flavon VEVs and the role of the adjoint $H_{24}$.
+In Section~\ref{S3} we introduce all matter fields and flavons, and the predictions for the fermions masses and mixings at LO are presented.
+In Section~\ref{S4} the vacuum alignment are justified by minimizing the potential.
+Section~\ref{S5} is devoted to the subleading corrections to the VEVs of the flavons, the LO masses and mixings of fermions.
+In Section~\ref{S6} we show a bit of phenomenology of the model predicted in numerical results.
+Section~\ref{S7} is our conclusion.